 SUP legislation: drinking office coffee from reusable cups

-Since Jan.
-1, 2024, the Netherlands has banned single-use disposable products for on-site use.
-In addition, there is a requirement to offer reusable alternatives and a ban on providing plastic to-go packaging free of charge.
-The main goal of the SUP directive is to reduce the environmental impact of single-use plastics (such as balloons, meal containers, beverage containers, straws, and cutlery).
+The main goal of the SUP directive is to reduce the environmental impact of disposable plastics (such as balloons, meal containers, beverage containers, straws, and cutlery).
 The directive includes a package of measures to reduce the proportion of disposable plastic in litter and in the sea (plastic soup).
 One impactful measure is the obligation to pay a fee for the costs incurred by public area managers in cleaning up these SUP packages present in Dutch litter.
-For drinking cups and some of the moldable food packaging, concrete reduction measures have been drawn up to discourage use.

 Are you curious about our environmentally friendly solutions for your office or educational institution?
 Or would you like to know which approach best suits your organization?
 Feel free to contact us for a free quote on the transition to a plastic-free working environment.
 Together we take the step to a future without disposable plastic, with solutions such as reusable cups and other sustainable alternatives.